Neovim from scratch with Lazy.nvim

 require("lazi")

-After this is all you have to do is restart neovim.
+After this is all you have to do is restart Neovim.

 Let's take a step back and look at our configuration file.